 Having been able to leap straight to The Times from college, I missed a vast chunk of time that, while it’s great to be able to skip, resulted in me missing out on all that experience that helps to hone and tweak a photographer’s abilities.
 Learning your skills while working with and against the best photographers in London, with the results being put in an internationally famous newspaper, is a hell of a way to learn fast.
 After enjoying my prize of six months at The Times under the nurturing wonders of the then Picture Editor Paul Sanders, I managed to stay on for nearly two years before deciding to look for work with one of the news agencies.
 After trials and shifts with some of them, I decided that I really wanted to work for Agence France-Presse.
 While not the most famous of the agencies in this country, AFP is not only the oldest but also one of the largest news agencies in the world and has a history of providing a different view on the story.
 I really wanted to join the ranks of impressive photographers on their staff.
 After working for the company on a freelance basis for a few months, I managed to get another lucky break as photographer and good friend John D McHugh left the company to pursue his own projects, leaving an open position which I thankfully managed to grab (with both hands).

 The rest of the story is still happening.

-As a hopeless sucker for things that I’ve not had chance to get bored of yet, I’ve also got a twitter account that you’re welcome to subscribe to if you’re into that sort of thing.
-Simply click the button below to get a hit of abbreviated waffle delivered to your timeline.
+I’ve also got both twitter and instagram accounts that you’re welcome to subscribe to if you’re into that sort of thing.
+Simply click the buttons below to get a hit of abbreviated waffle or instablips delivered to your timeline.

 Cheers for stopping by.